 Chlorella is a green algae grown in fresh water.
-It is known for its powerful detoxifying effect.
 Just like spirulina, chlorella is rich in vitamins, minerals, and trace elements – however, it also features a high concentration of chlorophyll.

 Chlorella has been used by the Japanese for thousands of years – and they now consider it a food in the national health interest.